Dental Care for Young Patients

 • Over-Retained Teeth

 When baby teeth don’t fall out naturally, they can block the eruption of adult teeth.
-Timely removal can help prevent crowding and support proper alignment as adult teeth begin to erupt.
+Timely removal may help reduce the risk of crowding and may support better alignment as adult teeth begin to erupt.

 • Severe Decay